 Cascading strategy is a learning process.
 Don’t miss the opportunity to capture all the knowledge that’s generated during BSC implementation by over-utilizing external resources.

-Appoint your (best) internal resources to the implementation team, especially future leaders that you would like to develop.
+Appoint your (best) internal resources to the implementation team.
+Especially future leaders you like to develop.

 The BSC implementation program offers a unique window of opportunity to understand the essentials of your business and contribute to its future performance.